TCC2021SeniorProject/C_Syntax_to_Py/README.md

 ## Usage Restriction
 Program does not handle invalid statements.
 Please make sure that the compiler accepts the syntax before the use.
-- Statement must be valid
+- Statement must be valid(Must be valid syntax)
-- Additional brackets are accepted, but whenever the brackets are opened it must be closed.
+- Additional brackets are accepted, but whenever the brackets are opened, it must be closed.
 - Only translates supported operators

 Supported operators(leftside is C-syntax and rightside is Python-syntax):